TheTimidShade/TTS-Cloak/README.md

     [player, 30, 60] spawn tts_cloak_fnc_giveCloak;
 };
 ```
-*NOTE:* I don't recommend giving/removing a vehicle's active camouflage ability mid-mission.
-It seems to cause some strange behaviour, but the option is still available if you need to.
+*NOTE:* I don't recommend giving/removing a vehicle's active camouflage ability mid-mission since it interferes with Zeus/Spectator.
+The option is still available if you need to.

 Give active camo to vehicle:
 ```sqf